edemaukabi/table-with-react-redux/README.md

     To run the test, in your terminal, run <npm run test>.
     The tests contains basic tests to mock some features of how the components, store and reducer function ought to work.
 It is unit tests.
 There is also a possibility for me to write end to end integration tests for it.
 But I just did the unit tests for now.

-Task: Create a web application that fetches data from an API and displays it in a table.
-The application should also allow the user to search and filter the data.

 What I did in addition to the starter code:

     I had to write the reducer function as there was none originally.